DigitalCausalityLab/colliderbias/README.md

 renvt::init()
 ```

-This generates a `renv.lock` file that we have to copy paste, i.e., we have include in our
-`Dockerfile` the following lines
+This generates a `renv.lock` file that we have to copy paste, the `Dockerfile` the following lines

 ##